The Defeat of the Winograd Schema Challenge: Introduction

-Point (6) was taken for granted by~\citet{Levesque2011WinogradSchema} but was made explicit in~\citep{Levesque2012WinogradSchema}.
-To what extent the condition has been met -- that is, whether readers ordinarily would not notice that the pronoun is ambiguous, has never been tested, as far as we know.
-(Reading-time experiments have been carried for similar issues in the naturalness and coherence of texts; see, e.g., \citep{wolf2004discourse}.)
-However, as discussed further in Section~\ref{secConstructingWSs}, the constructors of the dataset kept it very much in mind as a design consideration, and in fact a number of examples that otherwise met the criteria were rejected, because the dataset's authors could not find any way to phrase them that sounded natural.
+Moreover, it is not necessarily easy to determine what the natural reading of a sentence is (conditions 3 and 6).
+The question of whether readers ordinarily would not notice that the pronoun is ambiguous, has never been tested, as far as we know.
+(Reading-time experiments have been carried out for similar issues in the naturalness and coherence of texts; see, e.g., \citep{wolf2004discourse}.)
+However, as discussed further in Section~\ref{secConstructingWSs}, the constructors of the dataset kept it very much in mind as a design consideration, and in fact several examples that otherwise met the criteria were rejected, because the dataset's authors could not find any way to phrase them that sounded natural.
+This was one of the factors that played into the difficulty of constructing a large set of Winograd schemas, in direct contradiction to our early assumption that such construction would be easy.

-The naturalness of the task is, indeed, an aspect of the Winograd Schema Challenge that is particularly striking as compared to many other natural language tasks used as benchmarks and makes it particularly compelling as a powerful test of human understanding.
-In a sentence from a well-designed schema, human readers carry out the inference {\em automatically}, in a ``System~1''~\citep{kahneman2011thinking} process in reading the sentence, {\em before\/} they read the question that points out the ambiguity; but this inference seems to require commonsense reasoning of some depth and complexity.
+Before the authors explicitly recognized just how difficult it would be to create sentences that satisfied conditions 3 and 6, the naturalness of the task was an aspect of the Winograd Schema Challenge that was particularly striking as compared to many other natural language tasks used as benchmarks.
+It made it particularly compelling as a powerful test of human understanding.
+In a sentence from a well-designed schema, human readers could carry out the inference {\em automatically}, in a ``System~1''~\citep{kahneman2011thinking} process in reading the sentence, {\em before\/} they read the question that points out the ambiguity; although this inference seems to require commonsense reasoning of some depth and complexity.

-By contrast, characterizing the relation between two sentences as ``entailment'', ``neutral'', or ``contradiction'', as in the RTE task \citep{Dagan2006RTE}; or identifying the segment of a text that answers a question, as in SQuAD \citep{rajpurkar2016squad}; or word analogies \citep{Mikolov2013word2vec}; or predicting a probability distribution over the next word following a specified text, which is the fundamental task in ``language modeling'' \citep{Devlin2019Bert}, are not ecologically valid tasks that people ordinarily carry out explicitly.
+This naturalness, if achievable, would result in a task that would be clearly superior to other tasks of comprehension and inference that had previously been suggested.
+For example, by contrast, characterizing the relation between two sentences as ``entailment'', ``neutral'', or ``contradiction'', as in the RTE task (recognizing textual entailment) \citep{Dagan2006RTE}; or identifying the segment of a text that answers a question, as in SQuAD (Stanford Question Answering Dataset) \citep{rajpurkar2016squad}; or word analogies \citep{Mikolov2013word2vec}; or predicting a probability distribution over the next word following a specified text, which is the fundamental task in ``language modeling'' \citep{Brown2020GPT3}, are not ecologically valid tasks that people ordinarily carry out explicitly.